nft-login/nft-login-marketplace/About.md

 The marketplace allows game makers deploy contracts and mint NFT Tokens.
 The fan community can buy the nft tokens then.

+The game hextris is not part of the hackathon and just embedded into our page.

 ## How we built it

 First we cloned a marketplace called crypto boys and modified it a little bit.